Configuring Schedule Triggers

 For the description of the special characters, please refer to Quartz CronTrigger Tutorial.

-You can restrict schedule trigger to start builds only if there are pending changes in your version control by selecting the corresponding option.
-The Trigger only if there are pending changes option considers newly detected pending changes only: if there were pending changes before the trigger was created, the build is not triggered.
+You can restrict a Schedule Trigger to start builds only if there are pending changes in your version control by enabling the Trigger only if there are pending changes option.
+This option considers only newly detected pending changes: if there were pending changes before the Trigger was created, the build is not triggered.

 VCS Trigger Rules

-If no trigger rules specified, a build is triggered upon any detected change displayed for the build configuration.
-You can affect the changes detected by changing the VCS root settings and specifying Checkout Rules.
+If no trigger rules are specified, a build is triggered upon any change detected for the build configuration.
+You can control what changes are detected by changing the VCS root settings and specifying Checkout Rules.